vansh-seth/Web-tech-lab/Notes/Paragraph/Readme.md

-# HTML Paragraphs
+# HTML Paragraphs and Formatting Elements

-A paragraph always starts on a new line, and is usually a block of text.
+HTML paragraphs provide structure and readability to your content.
+Let's explore paragraphs, horizontal rules, line breaks, and preformatted text in HTML.

 ## HTML Paragraphs

 The HTML `<p>` element defines a paragraph.

-A paragraph always starts on a new line, and browsers automatically add some white space (a margin) before and after a paragraph.
+It always starts on a new line, and browsers automatically add some white space (a margin) before and after a paragraph.

 ### Example
 ```html
 <p>This is a paragraph.</p>
 <p>This is another paragraph.</p>